mpchadwick/mpchadwick.github.io/_posts/2016-09-08-managing-multiple-versions-of-a-deck-with-reveal-js.md

 ### Conclusion

-Hope that this will help some people find a better approach to managing multiple versions of the same deck.
+I hope that this will help some people find a better approach to managing multiple versions of the same deck.
 As always, feel free to leave any thoughts in the comments below or reach out to me on [Twitter](http://twitter.com/maxpchadwick).